 Intent is imperative to create real change.
 It’s not just wishful thinking, such as “I’d love to be slim”, and then feeling helpless to do anything about that wish.
 Your intent needs to be a priority or a commitment for you.
 You will prioritise and commit to materialising your intent when you have a solid reason for making the change.
 When the change matters to you and your intent is strong, you will inevitably create the momentum for change to happen.

-The way to strengthen your intent is to identify a good reason for the changes you need to make.
+The way to strengthen you is to identify a good reason for the changes you need to make.
 When I just wanted to feel better about myself by losing weight I was invariably flakey about my commitment.
 I knew that I could feel better by changing my mind!
 When I started experiencing health issues because of my weight, that was a game changer.

 3. Take Action